COP4331C-Project-Group/PersonalContactManager/API/README.md

 For testing purposes, I recommend using Postman because it's easy to use and allows you to test everything you want in a non-complicated way.

-Before I provide examples of request formats for the aforementioned endpoints, I have to mention the difference between GET and POST requests.
+Before I provide examples of request formats for the endpoints, I have to mention the difference between GET and POST requests.

 A GET request uses the "query" format to send a request to the API.
 A query usually starts after the "?" sign in the URL.
 For example, "localhost.com/API/search.php?searchParameter=test" can be used to send a GET request to the search.php endpoint with a single parameter "searchParameter" which has a value of "test".